 They feel most comfortable in temperatures in the upper 70s and humidity levels that are relatively moderate.

-These lizards won’t have any problems maintaining good health as long as their environments are within acceptable ranges.
+These lizards won’t have any problems maintaining good health if their environments are within acceptable ranges.

 There are a few different Flap-Neck subspecies currently in existence.
-However, the majority of them will not grow to be longer than one foot in length.
+However, most will not grow to be longer than one foot.
 As a consequence of this, the amount of space required to house them is very manageable.

 This species of Chameleon, like the majority of other chameleons, prefers to have a considerable amount of vertical climbing space.
 Additionally, they favor substrates that contain a lot of moisture and have a lot of vegetation.